Glen Rock, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 44.67 mi of roadways, of which 35.23 mi were maintained by the municipality, 8.87 mi by Bergen County, and 0.57 mi by the New Jersey Department of Transportation.

 Glen Rock is served by Route 208, which runs southeast to northwest from Fair Lawn to Oakland.

 Public transportation

 Glen Rock has two NJ Transit train stations: Glen Rock–Main Line station on the Main Line located at Rock Road and Main Street, and Glen Rock–Boro Hall station on the Bergen County Line at Harding Plaza between Maple Avenue and Rock Road.
-Both lines provide service to Hoboken Terminal, with transfers available at Secaucus Junction to Penn Station in Midtown Manhattan and to most of NJ Transit's other train lines.
+Both lines provide service to Hoboken Terminal, with transfers available at Secaucus Junction to New York Penn Station in Midtown Manhattan and to most of NJ Transit's other train lines.

 NJ Transit provides bus service to and from the Port Authority Bus Terminal in Midtown Manhattan on the 148 (on Route 208), 164, and 196 (also on Route 208) bus lines, service to the George Washington Bridge Bus Station on the 175, and local service on the 722 (on Lincoln Avenue) and 746 bus lines.